-- 1. Issue a GETNR. - If FP is 0, wait until the completion bit (the rightmost bit of the word to which BZF points) is 1, and then return to step 1. - 3.
+- l.
+Issue a GETNR. - 2.
+If FP is 0, wait until the completion bit (the rightmost bit of the word to which BZF points) is 1, and then return to step 1. - 3.
 If FP is not 0, the action is complete.
-The record and key value have been returned (or not) and FP has been set to $20_8$ or $100_8$ , as if the preceding operation had been a GETN rather than a GETNR.
+The record and key value have been returned (or not) and FP has been set to \cdot 208 or 1008, as if the preceding operation had been a GETN rather than a GETNR.

 The macros described in this section are used for processing the AAM files established with the FILE macro and FILE control statement.
 All macros reside on COMPASS system text IOTEXT, which must be specified by the S=IOTEXT parameter on the COMPASS control statement at assembly time.
 The macros conform to COMPASS syntax; the location, operation, and variable fields are separated by one or more blanks.
+When using the COMPASS system texts, SYSTEXT and IOTEXT, it is necessary for you to reconstruct your program so that you have separate IDENTS for the SYSTEXT and IOTEXT macros.
+Once your programs is restructured, you can then use SYSTEXT to assemble the module containing the placed in a common block.